 Just today, The Harvard Public School of Health reported that fluoride “adversely affect[s] cognitive development in children,” causing as much as a 7-point lower IQ.

 For these reasons, I recommend filtering out fluoride.
 There is evidence that vitamin D may help prevent cavities, so I would recommend that if you aren’t doing it already.
 The one pediatricians typically recommend (Tri-Vi-Sol) contains artificial colors and flavors.
-We use the Carlson drops for infants as I have found that to have the cleanest ingredients.
+We use these.

 How to Clean Your Water: Get a Filter